stackblitz/docs/docs/codeflow/integrating-codeflowapp-bot.md

 <!--@include: ./parts/codeflowapp-bot.md-->

 ### Pull requests
-Once integrated, it will comment on every PR with a link to instantly run & review it:
+Once integrated, it will comment on every PR with a link to instantly run and review it:

 <img lang="en" src="./assets/codeflowapp-pr.jpg" alt="CodeflowApp bot in action" style="max-width: 550px"/>